-Rick And Morty Season 3: Dan Harmon, Justin Roiland Reveal More Sneak Previews
+‘Rick And Morty’ Season 3: Dan Harmon, Justin Roiland Reveal More Sneak Previews

 — Justin Roiland (@JustinRoiland) January 22, 2017

-Based on the image, Rick and Morty Season 3 will continue its multiple universe plot. as indicated by the three Mortys who are standing with Rick.
+Based on the image, Rick and Morty Season 3 will continue its multiple universe plot, as indicated by the three Mortys who are standing with Rick.
 This one image is bound to spark more theories from fans who are still hoping that Season 3 will make its way to the small screen by March.

 The rumor mill predicts that Season 3 will have 14 half-hour episodes.
 However, Adult Swim is yet to comment on the total number of episodes of the cartoon series or offer a tentative airing date.
-Adult Swim’s spokesperson confirms, however, that they are deep in production so they do not have a date for Rick and Morty Season 3 premiere yet.
+Adult Swim’s spokesperson confirms, however, that they are deep in production, so they do not have a date for Rick and Morty Season 3 premiere yet.

 ICYMI Watch the full clip here: https://t.co/GtaicU3HVa pic.twitter.com/xT5TkCXEU8